TwintailTeam/game-manifests/README.md

 # game-manifests
-Official game manifests for KeqingLauncher.
+Official game manifests for TwintailLauncher.

 > [!WARNING]
 > Honkai: StarRail is missing versions between 3.1.0 and 2.6.0, including any older versions before 2.6.0.<br>